 Adding assets should be one of the first steps you take when setting up your Limble account because assets are the building blocks of almost work in Limble.

-If you have a lot of assets that you need to add to Limble at once, the most efficient way is by using an Excel spreadsheet.
+If you have a lot of assets that you need to add to Limble at once, the most efficient way is by using a spreadsheet.

-This article will walk you through the steps to import your assets and asset information from an Excel sheet.
+This article will walk you through the steps to import your assets and asset information using our sample import .csv file.

 Table of Contents